Zakkaruu/blog/_posts/2023-12-15-eveng-putty-wireshark-integration.md

 Below, the `HKEY_CLASSES_ROOT\capture\shell\open\command` file location can be anywhere you want to reference.
 I personally just put the file in the PuTTY install location.

-Also, save the following text block in a `.reg` file and install/open it **as admin** to merge it into your registry.
+Also, save the following code block in a `.reg` file and install/open it **as admin** to merge it into your registry.

 *EVE-NG Wireshark Registry File*
 ```text